 Symphony in 60

-The 2023-24 season includes three Symphony in 60 programs, designed to be short, digestible concerts that are perfect for those who are new to the Orchestra.
-They are one hour in duration, and include earlier start times, a pre-concert happy hour and post-concert onstage reception with musicians.
+The 2023-24 season includes three Symphony in 60 programs, which are one hour in duration, and include earlier start times, a pre-concert happy hour and post-concert onstage reception with musicians.
 The first, on October 4, will include a live-in-concert presentation of Marvel Studios' Werewolf by Night.
 On April 20, Kristiina Poska and Sterling Elliott will present the music of Peter Ilyich Tchaikovsky and Beethoven.
 Led by Elim Chan, a final presentation on May 11 will feature Unsuk Chin's subito con forzo and Tchaikovsky's Second Symphony.

 Live at Orchestra Hall